 If you have any questions about our curriculum or wish to find out more, please contact the school.

-You can view or download our curriculum plans for each class by visiting our class pages and to see our curriculum in action.
+You can view or download our curriculum plans for each class by clicking the links below:

 Phonics and Reading Schemes

 The phonics and reading schemes that we use in KS1 are Letters and Sounds for phonics and the Oxford Learning Tree for reading. further information about Reading & Phonics are available on our website.

 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.